I'm pulling this out of the SCU archives because so many of you need help with hand and ring shots.

 Well, nobody did a better job photographing rings and hands than my old buddy Don Blair.
 And, while these classic shots might be twenty years old, they still set the standard.
 I know this is more about hands than rings, but Don's classic hand shot, showing the rings of the bride and groom, is still one of the best!

-I apologize in advance for the quality of the scans.
+I apologize for the quality of the scans.
 I no longer have the original images, but they're good enough to make the point.
 These were scanned from a copy of the book we wrote together, Body Parts.
-They should help you create your own classic hand shots.
-The image with the flowers, has always been one of my favorites.
+(Contact Marathon Press for more information - I think they still have the ability to print copies.)

 Don's tips were all based on simplicity.

 With hands there really is no right or wrong, simply better or best.
 Don had two great rules for hand shots in general:

 From Don Blair's Guide to Lighting and Posing Body Parts